charlieroberts/genish.js/docs/docs.md

 This will codegen a callback function for the ugen passed as the first argument.
 If that ugen is dependent on other ugens, these in turn will also be asked to codegen until the entire graph is contained within the output callback function.
 If the debug flag is set then the function body will be printed to the console.

+###gen.getInputs###

+**ugen** &nbsp;  *object* &nbsp; A genish.js unit generator.

+This method looks at the argument ugen and, assuming it has dependencies, calls their codegen methods so that their code is added to the final output function.
+It is only used internally during calls to `gen.createCallback()`.
+The basic codegen process is calling `getInputs` recursively until the entire graph has been resolved.

 ```js
 out = gen.createCallback( add(5,3) )
 out() // 8